codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

-#### Monitor application health and sync statuses
+#### Monitor health and sync statuses for an application
-Easily see the health of an application and its current and previous sync operation results.
+Mointor the health of an application, its current sync status, and the result of the previous sync operation.

-**Application health status**
-1. From the Applications dashboard, select the application.
-1. Do any of the following:
-  * In the application header, identify the health status below **App Health**.
-  * In the Current State tab:
-    List View
+Once you select an application, the quickest option to monitor statuses is through the application header which is always displayed, no matter what tab you navigate to.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/app-header-health-sync-status.png"
+url="/images/applications/app-header-health-sync-status.png"
+alt="Application header with health and sync status" caption="Application header with health and sync status" max-width="50%"
+%}

+Sync statuses also have **More** links that display details such as the date, tags, and message.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/app-header-sync-details.png"
+url="/images/applications/app-header-sync-details.png"
+alt="Sync details panel on clicking More" caption="Sync details panel on clicking More" max-width="50%"
+%}

+>Tip:
+  You can also view the current health and sync status for the application resource in the Current State tab.

 #### View application details